 We delivered strong operational results in a challenging market with a like-for-like rental growth of 5.4%.
-Continued fine-tuning of our operations resulted in improved customer survey scores.
 Our revised climate targets were approved by the Science Based Targets initiative, confirming that our plan to reduce emissions and energy usage is in line with the Paris agreement.
-Our efforts to reducing emissions gave a 11% decrease in energy usage per sqm compared to 2021.
+Our sustainability efforts reduced total GHG emissions by 7% and energy usage by 11% per sqm compared to 2021 (Scope 1 & 2).
 Following a strong start to the year, the changing macro environment gave a 5% negative fair value adjustment of our property portfolio in the second half of 2022.
 We responded prudently with active management of our balance sheet and muted growth activity.
 Our partnership with SOS Children's Villages reached 55,000 children in 25 countries and we provided housing to more than 1,000 Ukrainian refugee families.